These standby gift ideas will definitely save you from those “oopsy” moments!

 Christmas is a time for giving and receiving, but we’ve all had that awkward moment when someone has given us a present unexpectedly and we’ve had nothing to give them in return.

-We’ve put together a list of the best things that you can keep around at Christmas time, in your car or hidden in the house, for the moments that someone gives you an unexpected pressie.
+We’ve put together a list of the best standby gift ideas that you can keep around at Christmas time, in your car or hidden in the house, for the moments that someone gives you an unexpected pressie.
 Enjoy the Christmas season without worries, we’ve got you covered!

 1. Christmas Cards